 - Kosher salt to taste (around 2 tsp.)

 - Freshly ground black pepper to taste (around 1 tsp.)

-- Add the bread mixture (which is called a panada, by the way) and the onion-celery-garlic mixture and combine until all the ingredients are thoroughly mixed.
-I find my bare hands are best for this.
+Add the bread mixture (which is called a panada, by the way) and the onion-celery-garlic mixture and combine until all the ingredients are thoroughly mixed.
+We find our bare hands are best for this.